saketkc/pysradb/README.rst

 .. raw:: html

     <a href="https://asciinema.org/a/0C3SjYmPTkkemldprUpdVhiKx?speed=5&autoplay=1" target="_blank"><img src="https://asciinema.org/a/0C3SjYmPTkkemldprUpdVhiKx.svg" /></a>

 *********
 CLI Usage
 *********

 `pysradb` now supports command line usage (as seen in the demo cinema above).
 The documentation is in progress.
-See  `cmdline.rst <https://github.com/saketkc/pysradb/blob/master/docs/cmdline.rst>`_ for some quick usage instructions.
+See  `cmdline <https://github.com/saketkc/pysradb/blob/master/docs/cmdline.rst>`_ for some quick usage instructions.
+See `quickstart <https://github.com/saketkc/pysradb/blob/master/docs/quick.rst>`_ for a list of instructions for each sub-command.

 ::

    $ pysradb

     Usage: pysradb [OPTIONS] COMMAND [ARGS]...

       pysradb: Query NGS metadata and data from NCBI Sequence Read Archive.

       Citation: Pending.

     Options:
       --version   Show the version and exit.
       -h, --help  Show this message and exit.

     Commands:
       download      Download SRA project (SRPnnnn)
       geometadb     Download GEOmetadb.sqlite
       ggse-to-gsm   Get GSM(s) for GSE
       gse-metadata  Fetch metadata for GEO ID (GSEnnnn) gse-to-gsm    Get SRP for a GSE
       gse-to-srp    Get SRP for a GSE
       gsm-metadata  Fetch metadata for GSM ID (GSMnnnn) sra-metadata  Fetch metadata for SRA project (SRPnnnn) srametadb     Download SRAmetadb.sqlite
       srp-to-gse    Get GSE for a SRP
       srp-to-srr    Get SRR for a SRP
       srp-to-srs    Get SRS for a SRP
-       srp-to-srx   Get SRX/SRR for a SRP
+      srp-to-srx    Get SRX for a SRP
+      srr-to-srs    Get SRS for a SRR
-       srr-to-srx   Get SRP/SRX for a SRR
+      srr-to-srx    Get SRX for a SRR
       srs-to-srx    Get SRX for a SRS
-       srx-to-srr   Get SRR/SRP for a SRX
+      srx-to-srr    Get SRR for a SRX
       srx-to-srs    Get SRS for a SRX

 **************
 Demo Notebooks